 Neutralize with water and either baking soda, t.s.p., or ammonia and then final rinse twice with clean water only.
-We recommend using 8-10 ounces of ammonia per mop bucket.
-Or 4 ounces of ammonia to 1 gal sprayer of water.
+We recommend using 12 to 16 ounces of ammonia per mop bucket.
+Or 6 to 8 ounces of ammonia to 1 gal sprayer of water.

-When you rinse the residue it is important not to overscrub.
+When you rinse the residue it is important not to over scrub.
 The stain can be scrubbed down fairly easily at this point.
-Once it has been washed and allowed to dry, the stain will lock in and not be scrubbable.
+Once it has been washed and allowed to dry, the stain will lock in and not scrub down.
 So if you want to scrub it down to try and lighten some areas, do it when you first wash the residue.

-Actually, the removal of all the residue isn't the real objective and complete removal of the residue isn't necessary.
+Actually, the removal of absolutely all the residue isn't the real objective and complete removal of all the residue isn't necessary.
 Though you do need to remove as much as you can.
 A very light powdery residue remaining should be OK but a lot of residue is not.
 The reason for washing the residue is to neutralize the acid.
-So long as you properly neutralize and rinse the concrete well it should be fine.
+So long as you properly neutralize and rinse the concrete well a couple of times, it should be fine.

-Note: If you do not properly neutralize the stain then the sealer will lose it's bond, which will then have to be stripped and re-applied.
+Note: If you do not properly neutralize the stain, then the sealer will lose it's bond, which will then have to be stripped and re-applied.
 If you leave too much residue you could have streaking or discoloration.
 So again, while you don't have to get every last bit of residue up, you do need to neutralize and rinse very well.

-When working outside, you can use a pump up sprayer to spray the neutralizing solution onto the concrete, and then mop up with clean rinse water, or if outside use a water hose to flood rinse the concrete while lightly brushing.
+You can use a pump up sprayer to spray the neutralizing solution onto the concrete, and then mop up with clean rinse water, or if outside use a water hose to flood rinse the concrete while lightly brushing.
 Be sure to rinse a couple of times.

-What the concrete looks like while it is still wet from washing the residue is what it would look like if you apply another coat of stain, or if sealed with a Solvent Base Sealer.
+What the concrete looks like while it is still saturated wet from washing the residue is what it would look like if you apply another coat of stain, or if sealed with a Solvent Base Sealer.

-What the concrete looks like when it is drying down, and to the point of being damp, (not saturated wet but not completely dry either, rather in between - damp) is what it will look like if sealed with Clear Shield Advanced Formula Water Base Sealer.
+What the concrete looks like when it is drying down, and to the point of being damp, (not saturated wet but not completely dry either, rather in between - damp) is what it will look like if sealed with Clear Shield Water Based Decorative Concrete Sealers.